 All staff members need to know this information because camps often don’t have full-time medical employees.

-Staff members are likely asked these types of questions every year, and it’s in their best interest to know the answers.
-At the end of the day, you can’t ensure your child with food allergies will have a happy and safe experience at summer camp without the answers to these questions.
+Staff members are likely asked these types of questions yearly, and it’s in their best interest to know the answers.
+You can’t ensure your child with food allergies will have a happy and safe experience at summer camp without the answers to these questions.
 Your child’s safety and your peace of mind are worth it.

 Food: What’s the Situation?